 Pursuing your degree or vocational training in Vancouver lets you live in one of the country's best locations.
 The city typically enjoys mild weather thanks its proximity to the Pacific Ocean, making it warm compared to other places in Canada.
 And public transit is a big plus for students in the region.
 For example, TransLink operates a vast network of transportation options that make getting around the city easy, whether you live downtown or in the outer reaches of the suburbs.

 Plus, you can't beat the energy that comes from the city's rich cultural diversity.
-Over half of Vancouver's population speaks a primary language other than English.* And colourful neighborhoods—many of them ethnic—exist all over the Greater Vancouver area, which is home to almost 2.5 million people according to 2010 estimates.** That gives you lots of inspiring places to explore when you're not in class.
+And colourful neighborhoods—many of them ethnic—exist all over the Greater Vancouver area, which is home to almost 2.5 million people according to 2010 estimates.* That gives you lots of inspiring places to explore when you're not in class.

 So expand your vision of the future.
 These Vancouver trade schools and colleges are set up to help you design a life that exceeds your brightest expectations.
 Inquire about any of them that capture your interest right now!